trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 --->

+### Aug 26, 2019 \[Hard\] Find Next Greater Permutation
+---
+> **Question:** Given a number represented by a list of digits, find the next greater permutation of a number, in terms of lexicographic ordering.
+If there is not greater permutation possible, return the permutation with the lowest value/ordering.
+>
+> For example, the list [1,2,3] should return [1,3,2].
+The list [1,3,2] should return [2,1,3].
+The list [3,2,1] should return [1,2,3].
+>
+> Can you perform the operation without allocating extra memory (disregarding the input memory)?

 ### Aug 25, 2019 \[Medium\] Longest Subarray with Sum Divisible by K
 ---
 > **Question:** Given an arr[] containing n integers and a positive integer k.
 The problem is to find the length of the longest subarray with sum of the elements divisible by the given value k.